ankiano/etl/docs/source/index.rst

 Use cases
 ---------
-Examples of how to use `etl` in real scenarios.
+These examples show how to use 'etl' in a variety of situations.
 This will help understand how to integrate your project into their own projects.

 1) Shell command files